About community housing

 CHPs are regulated by the Community Housing Regulatory Authority (CHRA).

-Public houses are properties owned or leased by Kāinga Ora and registered CHPs that can be tenanted by people who are eligible for public housing.
-Public Housing is regulated by the Public and Community Housing Management Act 1992 and managed under the Residential Tenancies Act 1986.
+Social houses are properties owned or leased by Kāinga Ora and registered CHPs that can be tenanted by people who are eligible for social housing.
+Social housing is regulated by the Public and Community Housing Management Act 1992 and managed under the Residential Tenancies Act 1986.

 Read more about the Public and Community Management Act 1992